BeanstalkFarms/Beanstalk-Landing/content/posts/community-grant-program.md

 **When does the grant start?**

-The grant will start in July 2022 and will continue monthly until Beanstalk Farms announces otherwise.
+The grant is live and will continue monthly until Beanstalk Farms announces otherwise.

  **What kind of contributions are suitable?**

 Any content that adds value to Beanstalk by spreading awareness and education.
-Beanstalk Farms will ultimately decide whether each piece of submitted content is suitable for the grant.
+A committee will decide whether each piece of submitted content is suitable for the grant.

 Please refer to the examples of acceptable content above.